You're elbow deep in CVs.

 Before you can start coming up with questions, it’s best to start by thinking about the role itself, and the skills that would be required for the new hire to succeed.

-They don’t all need to be job-specific, technical skills.
-They can also include working characteristics like teamwork or entrepreneurship.
+They don’t all need to be job-specific, technical skills - they can include working characteristics like teamwork or entrepreneurship as well as one or two of your organisation's core values.

 Imagine real situations that might occur